docknetwork/api-docs/source/index.html.md

 ```

-`GET /registries/`

 Return a list of all registries created by the user.
 The list is returned with the registry id and policy of the revocation registry.

 <aside class="notice">
 For now, only one policy is supported, and each registry is owned by a single DID, called `OneOf`.
 </aside>

-> Example responses

 > 200 Response